epicodus-curriculum/react-full-stack/1a_classwork_react_with_api_three_day_project.md

 **Note:** If you wish, you may also try React Native, which is designed for mobile development.
 See the upcoming homework if you are interested.

+For a starting list of potential APIs to choose from, take a look at this [repository containing public APIs](https://github.com/public-apis/public-apis).

 ## Peer Code Review
 ---

-* Back end API works correctly.
 * Application parses API response and displays response data in the UI.
 * State is managed with hooks.
-* Front and back end have their own repositories and detailed READMEs with local deployment instructions and links to other repos related to the project.
+* React application has detailed README with local deployment instructions and links to other repos related to the project if applicable.